jfcode101/mern-rtt33/SBA-316/README.md

 ## Description

 This is a simple SPA(Single Page Application) Book Listing app built using `HTML`, `CSS`, and `JavaScript`.It loads a Single `HTML` which is beautifully styled page.
 Depending on the user action it is dynamically updated without requirinf a full page reload.

+It follows the  *Mobile-First Development* approach which means it prioritizes mobile devices before scaling up to larger screen starting at tablets, laptops, etcs.

 ##  Signup and Login Form